 The Company's Constitution and the Australian Securities Exchange Listing Rules specify that the aggregate remuneration of Non Executive Directors shall be determined from time to time by a general meeting.
 An amount not exceeding the amount determined is then divided between the Directors as agreed.
-The last determination was at the Annual General Meeting held on 26 October 2012 when shareholders' approved the Company's constitution which provides for an aggregate remuneration of \$500,000 per annum.
+The last determination was at the Annual General Meeting held on 25 October 2019 when shareholders approved an increase to the maximum aggregate amount of fees that may be paid each year to the Non-Executive Directors of the Company from \$500,000 to \$600,000.
 The amount of the aggregate remuneration and the manner in which it is apportioned is reviewed periodically.
 The Board considers fees paid to Non Executive Directors of comparable companies when undertaking this review process.